LumoSQL/not-forking/doc/not-forking.md

 the unpacked file names, usually this will be 1 as tarballs start with a single directory named after the release and that contains all the files.

-TBC - we also need to say how to unpack the sources etc
+At the time of writing, the program uses `file` to figure out how to unpack the sources, and then `tar`, `gunzip`, etc as necessary; a future version may allow to control the process if the program cannot figure out what to do with a particular download.

 # Modification definition file <a name="modification-definition-file-"></a>